pytorch/ort/torch_ort_inference/pypi-readme.md

-The torch-ort-inference packages uses the PyTorch APIs to accelerate PyTorch models using ONNX Runtime OpenVINO EP.
+The torch-ort-inference package uses the PyTorch APIs to accelerate PyTorch models using ONNX Runtime OpenVINO EP.

 ## Dependencies